Tirmiks/PropColorCompiler/README.md

 - There is a standard limit on the number of skins per model for painting.
 That is, one model can only be painted in 32 colors (The standart whit `rgb(255, 255, 255)` color is not considered!)*
 - The tool does not support gameinfo.txt and VPK files.
 All your content must be unarchived!

-> *This restriction does not apply to all cards, but to each one individually!
+> *This restriction does not apply to all maps, but to each one individually!
 If you have compiled a map with 32 props of different colors, then on the next one you will also be able to create 32 props with different colors!
-Subsequently, a video clip will be released on how to install the tool correctly.
-The source code will most likely be available only after the release of my project.

 ## Special thanks:
 - ugo_zapad - code tips, powerful support during development